5 Questions to Ask Yourself Before Developing a Marketing Strategy

-First and foremost, take a look at 2015, what objectives did you set in place?
+First and foremost, take a look at back at the previous year, what objectives did you set in place?
 Identify and prioritize these objectives based on level of importance or impact.
 This will paint a picture of what were the most important goals for the year and which ones did you achieve.

 When reviewing your goals for the past year, you should take into consideration all the marketing channels, elements, and techniques that you invested in to achieve these goals.
 Whether its digital advertising, website, social, email.
 Rate each one based on its effectiveness and its returns.
 Which ones brought you the most returns?
 And which ones didn’t perform as well?
 This will be a great benchmark to leverage in the next year to fully understand which marketing channels were more successful and should be invested in.